Frequently Asked Questions

 - Contact AAA at 1-800-888-4456 for your local Senior Information Service/Coordinated Point Entry provider.

-Q. My Mother is moving here from another state.
+My mother is moving here from another state.
 I have to work & cannot take care of her.
 Where can I find affordable housing with supportive services?

 Each of our 16 counties has a Case Coordination Unit.